mhvk/baseband/docs/baseband/new_edv_tutorial.rst

 will lead to an AssertionError.
 This is because while the headers of the file purport to be EDV = 0, it deviates from that EDV standard by storing "link" and "slot" parameters in word 3, byte 3 instead of the thread ID, and an "eud2" parameter in word 5.
-The former indicates the data aquisition computer node that wrote the data to disk - equivalent to a thread ID - while the latter indicates data taken over the same time segment.
+The former indicates the data acquisition computer node that wrote the data to disk - equivalent to a thread ID - while the latter indicates data taken over the same time segment.
 Meanwhile, the frame number is meaningless, and the bits-per-sample code is incorrect